opensource-latinamerica/openinframx/CODE_OF_CONDUCT.es.md

-En caso de cualquier información desactualizada, la fuente de la verdad siempre será: https://openinfra.dev/legal/code-of-conduct
+[ESP] En caso de cualquier información desactualizada, la fuente de la verdad siempre será https://openinfra.dev/legal/code-of-conduct
+[ENG] In case of any difference, the source of source of truth will always be https://openinfra.dev/legal/code-of-conduct

 ---